sagarnasit/laravel-twitter/readme.md

 - <a href="http://fontawesome.io/get-started/">Font Awesome</a>CDN for Icons

 ## Note
-- In order to maintain the latest version of  Bootstrap and Jquery, it linked with CDN.
+- In order to maintain the latest version of  Bootstrap and Jquery, CDN is used to get files.
-- Because of composer strictly installed all the libraries in vendor folder inside root folder, I mention all 3rd party libraries above.
+- Because of composer installes all the libraries in vendor folder inside root folder, I mention all 3rd party libraries above.
+- Laravel Provide Dusk which is used to test laravel application.
+It uses browser to run the test.
+Please read <a href="https://laravel.com/docs/5.4/dusk">Dusk</a> before running the tests.
+## App link
+ Click <a href="http://139.59.46.145" target="_blank">here</a>